 A non-AP HE STA shall determine the number of eligible RA-RUs in a contiguous set by adding the value carried in the Number Of RA-RU subfields plus one for the User Info field corresponding to an eligible RA-RU.

-UORA procedure
+Transmission procedure for UORA(#13652)

-In this subclause, the random access procedure is described with respect to UL OFDMA contention parameters.
-The procedure is also illustrated in Figure 27-5 (Illustration of the UORA procedure).
+In this subclause, the transmission procedure using RA-RUs is described with respect to UORA parameters.
+The procedure is also illustrated in Figure 27-5 (Illustration of the UORA procedure).(#13652)